sst/guide/_chapters/create-a-hoc-that-checks-auth.md

 The function `requireAuth` takes a component as input and returns a component that will check if the user has auth (`hasAuth`) and return the original component.
 And if the user is not logged in, then it simply returns `null` and routes the user to the login page with a reference (`redirect` in the querystring) to the page they were trying to access.

-We'll do something similar for ensuring that the user is not authenticated.
-Add the following to `src/components/UnauthenticatedComponent.js`.
+We'll do something similar to ensure that the user is not authenticated.

+{% include code-marker.html %} Add the following to `src/components/UnauthenticatedComponent.js`.

 {% highlight javascript %}
 import React from 'react';